zawislakm/StravaTracker/README.md

 ## Backend

 The backend is a Java Spring Boot application that fetches data from the Strava API about athletes and activities.
-It stores the data in a PostgreSQL database and provides endpoints for the frontend.
+It stores the data in a PostgreSQL database and provides secured endpoints for the frontend.

 ## Frontend (under development)